gardenlinux/gardenlinux/docs/01_developers/lima.md

 If any of the [specific Garden Linux features](https://github.com/gardenlinux/gardenlinux?tab=readme-ov-file#features) are interesting to you, Garden Linux might be a useful guest OS for you.
 It might be useful to get a small, container-focussed guest OS with a recent software stack.

+Note that the Garden Linux image does not (currently) pre-install any specific container runtime.
+Container runtimes are provided as part of the Garden Linux APT repo and may be setup via [provisioning scripts](https://github.com/lima-vm/lima/blob/f8fbae426551b438101f0ed44a46d0d3256eb0d9/examples/default.yaml#L194).
+This might change in the future depending on user demand.

 ## Using pre-built images